Deadlock in battle for Iraq refinery casts doubts on Mosul campaign

 Iraqi counter-terrorism forces control southern and western districts of the town, while federal police hold some areas in the north, the military source said.

-Other militia fighters, under the banner of government-run Hashid Shaabi or Popular Mobilization Forces, also operate in some eastern neighborhoods, the military source said.
+Other militia fighters, under the banner of government-run Hashid Shaabi or Popular Mobilisation Forces, also operate in some eastern neighbourhoods, the military source said.

 A second U.S. official, speaking on condition of anonymity, described the situation as static, with Iraqi security forces controlling about 20 percent of both the refinery and the town and the rest of the area either contested or under Islamic State control.
 Reuters could not independently verify those estimates.